Remarks by International President of MSF Dr. Joanne Liu at the Gates Foundation Global Partner Forum

-From the start of the outbreak: NGOs had programs in country.
+From the start of the outbreak: NGOs had programs in the country.
 CDC, WHO and international researchers were doing surveillance on the ground.
 Even the NIH published about Ebola.
-But in those deadly early months none raised the alarm and not one was prepared to do hands-on patient care.
+But in those deadly early months, none raised the alarm and not one was prepared to do hands-on patient care.

 It was only when an infected diplomat flew to Nigeria in July and when an American got sick in August that the world woke up and took action to stop Ebola from coming to their countries.

 But thousands were already dead or dying.
 Too little, too late.

 So what have we learned?

 Above all, we need to put the needs of patients and communities at the core of any response.

 We know from experience that for every international doctor or expert deployed, you need ten locals to really make a difference.
 Any international response is just the tip of the iceberg.

 In Lofa County, Liberia, one of the areas we were working in, it was only when community-led initiatives started to limit who could move around and when the Red Cross buried the dead safely and respectfully, that Ebola began to be contained.

 Emergency operations means just that - an urgent response.
 Strengthening surveillance can help, but only if the political alarm bells ring for action.